mantidproject/mantid/docs/source/concepts/KafkaLiveStreams.rst

      - Yes (but topic can be empty)
      - Detection event data from monitors (single pixel detectors).
 This just allows using a separate topic for these data, alternatively they can be published to the "event" topic with other data from other detectors.

 Note, there must be a run start message (schema pl72) available in the "run" topic for the listener to start.
-If the "nexus_structure" field of this message contains geometry information in NeXus format (NXoff_geometry or NXcylindrical_geometry) then Mantid will parse this to get the instrument geometry and expected detector ids etc. Otherwise it uses the "instrument_name" to look up a Mantid Instrument Definition File (IDF) for the instrument.
+If the "nexus_structure" field of this message contains geometry information in NeXus format (NXoff_geometry or NXcylindrical_geometry) then Mantid will parse this to get the instrument geometry and expected detector ids etc.
+Otherwise it uses the "instrument_name" to look up a Mantid Instrument Definition File (IDF) for the instrument.
+This behaviour is consistent with the :ref:`LoadInstrument <algm-LoadInstrument>` algorithm.
 Comments in the pl72 schema file may be useful, in particular it documents which fields need to be populated to use the Mantid streamer and which are required by other software: https://github.com/ess-dmsc/streaming-data-types/blob/master/schemas/pl72_run_start.fbs